liam-clowes/chicago_divvy_bike/README.md

 ### Project Overview

-This project aims to uncover insights into the habits of Chicago's Divvy bike-share users during the busiest months of the year — June, July, and August (Q3) — spanning the years 2020 to 2023.
+This project aims to uncover insights into the habits of Chicago's Divvy bike-share users during the busiest months of the year — July, August, and September (Q3) — spanning the years 2020 to 2023.
 Through a comprehensive analysis of the Divvy dataset, the project will identify user trends, provide data-driven recommendations to expand existing Divvy bike-share schemes, and explore the boundaries of data privacy in the context of anonymised geospatial datasets.

 ### Data Sources

-- **Main Source**: the primary dataset used for this analysts is from [Divvy Trip Data](https://divvy-tripdata.s3.amazonaws.com/index.html) (looking specifically at June, July & August)
+- **Main Source**: the primary dataset used for this analysis is from [Divvy Trip Data](https://divvy-tripdata.s3.amazonaws.com/index.html) (looking specifically at the months of July, August, and September)
 - **Additional sources**: 'boundaries_neighborhoods.geojson' from the [Chicago Data Portal](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Neighborhoods/bbvz-uum9) (used primarily on geospatial visualisations)

+#### Columns in the dataset:

+- ride_id (ride id)
+- rideable_type (electric or classic)
+- started_at (time started)
+- ended_at (time ended)
+- start_station_name (station name - start)
+- start_station_id (station id - start)
+- end_station_name (station name - end)
+- end_station_id (station id - end)
+- start_lat (start latitude)
+- start_lng (start longitude)
+- end_lat (end latitude)
+- end_lng (end longitude)
+- member_casual (member, single ride, day pass)

 ### Tools